-Contact tracing is a confidential process led by Public Health to monitor patient symptoms and close contacts to slow the spread of COVID-19.
+Contact tracing is a confidential process led by Public Health to identify and monitor close contacts for symptoms prior to development of the disease to slow the spread of COVID-19.
 After being notified by a laboratory or a healthcare provider about a positive test result, Public Health assigns the case to a specialist who conducts a confidential follow-up interview with the case (case investigation).
 During case investigation, trained public health specialists interview individuals who have a positive lab result to solicit information about their symptoms, risks, possible exposures and others they may have exposed.
 Specialists provide information on how to prevent further spread and refer patients and contacts with support while they stay away from others.
 To carry out this core function, Public Health has built a robust training program with the capacity to expand and contract to meet the demand of spikes and decreases in COVID-19 cases.
 In doing so, Public Health has introduced a new cadre of workers (e.g., Public Health staff, other County staff, CBO partners) to contact tracing, while helping meet community culture and language-related needs and preferences.

-9) COMMUNICATIONS & ENGAGEMENT: Strengthen a tailored communication strategy to increase language access and conduct more robust outreach, education, and engagement.
+9) COMMUNICATIONS & ENGAGEMENT: Strengthen a tailored

+communication strategy to increase language access and conduct more robust outreach, education, and engagement.